School of Engineering

 We offer accredited degree programmes in Engineering, Construction and Architecture, supported by excellent industry links including the option for industrial work placements.

-As a student you will be provided with exciting, hands-on experiences to develop the practical engineering skills you need to get noticed by employers.
+You will be provided with exciting, hands-on experiences to develop the practical engineering skills you need to get noticed by employers.
 You will also have the opportunity to carry out research and work with commercial partners in our world-class £35 million Engineering Innovation Centre.
 Our close links with industry means that you’ll learn current best practice.
 We also work with a number of professional bodies and learned societies to ensure that you benefit from teaching support, research and commercial activities.

 - Develop specialist skills according to your interests and ambitions.